 - 1 participant from Brussels, Belgium

-- A total of around 170 local partners, organisers, City Makers and other involved persons from London
+an extra 38 invited participants joined the conference together with more than 130 local partners, organisers, City Makers and other involved persons from London

 Highlighting the economic potential of community-led enterprises and the limits of a city in transition